Bioethics

 When are we talking bioethics?

-• When someone says “it does not seem right or fair”
+• a patient or their Substitute Decision Maker (SDM) says “it does not seem fair”

-• When people cannot agree on what should be done
+• health care team members cannot agree on what should be done

-• When someone has a sick feeling about a course of action
+• a health care team member has an uncomfortable feeling about a course of action

-• When people cannot decide what to do
+• a patient or SDM cannot decide what to do

-• When people want to explore why we are doing something
+• hospital staff want to explore why the hospital is doing something

-• When someone wants help to explain a decision.
+• hospital administrators want help to explain a decision.

 How do I contact a Bioethicist?

 Anyone involved in the patient's care may ask for help from a bioethicist.
-This includes the patient, family members of the patient, or members of the healthcare team.
+This includes the patient, their family members, the patient’s SDM or members of the healthcare team.

 You may ask to speak to a member of the bioethics team by: